nyoshimizu/Deobfuscated-BrickerBot/README.md

 This code is a deobfuscation of some BrickerBot code, as released by its purported author.
 It is available [here](https://ghostbin.com/paste/o6553).

-A writeup on it is [here](https://nyoshimizu.github.io/blog/2018/08/10/Deobfuscating-BrickerBot).
+My writeup on it is [here](https://nyoshimizu.github.io/blog/2018/08/10/Deobfuscating-BrickerBot).

 ## Disclaimer